adgilbert/collaborative-filtering/README.md

  - Train.py: Used to perform the Training on the tourist and local datasets using sparse factor analysis

  ## Jupyter Notebooks:
- - Do Things.ipynb: Old notebook used for testing purposes when doing feature extraction
- - GetFeatures.ipynb: Old notebook used for testing purposes when doing clustering
  - PlotResults.ipynb: Notebook used to visualize the results of training.
  - RecommenderSystem.ipynb: Notebook used to perform data cleaning, feature analysis and extraction, and clustering.
 Ultimately, exports tourist and local split datasaets